Capstone-Fall2025/Manageable/README.md

 steps:
 1. clone repository
 2. run: npm install webpack webpack-cli webpack-dev-server --save-dev
-3. run: npm run dev
+3. from /frontend run: npm run dev
 4. it will give you an option to view local or via network
+5. from /backed run python api.py

 --------------------
 <<<<<<< HEAD